Photograph from the Campbell Coe Collection

 Any informants with real or imagined information about other acts playing the Jabberwock are encouraged to contact us.
 This is an ongoing project always subject to revision.

 October 2005 saw the premiere of Bobby Roth's Berkeley, a feature film about music and protest in the 60s, at the Mill Valley Film Festival.
 The film features ten songs by Jabberwock favourites Country Joe and the Fish.
-You can see a trailer for the movie here.
+You can see a trailer for the movie, which has now been released on DVD, here.

 To keep this page a manageable size the list of Jabberwock Shows and the page of Jabberwock Art now have their own pages.